-Ronaldo earns Portugal 1-0 win as Morocco's hopes end
+Ronaldo earns edgy Portugal 1-0 win as Morocco's hopes end

 It was his 85th international goal, taking him beyond Hungarian Ferenc Puskas’s European record, with only Iran’s Ali Daei ahead of him on 109.

-Morocco, in their first finals appearance for 20 years, regrouped well and showed some real positivity in attack with Hakim Ziyech and Nordin Amrabat seeing plenty of the ball but Portugal generally defended well to limit the danger.

-Amrabat was furious at not being awarded a penalty after wrestling with Raphael Guerreiro and the entire squad erupted in outrage.
+Morocco, in their first finals appearance for 20 years, regrouped well and showed some real positivity in attack with Hakim Ziyech and Nordin Amrabat seeing plenty of the ball and Amrabat furious at not being awarded a penalty after wrestling with Raphael Guerreiro.

-Coach Herve Renard was also ticked off for the new offense of gesticulating to demand a video assistant referee (VAR) review of the incident, which left Amrabat with rugby-style stud-rake marks on his stomach that he insisted on displaying to anyone who would look.
+The midfielder had begun the game with head protection after being seemingly knocked unconscious against Iran five days ago in a sight that will have left medical professionals fuming about football’s feeble concussion protocols.

-Morocco were the dominant side in the second half and Portugal were grateful to goalkeeper Rui Patricio for a fantastic diving low save to touch clear Younes Belhanda’s sharp header, while Medhi Benatia blazed over the bar when he should have scored after an hour.
+When they managed to stop appealing and resumed play, Morocco looked dangerous and were the dominant side in the second half.

+Portugal goalkeeper Rui Patricio made a fantastic diving low save to touch clear Younes Belhanda’s sharp header but Medhi Benatia’s blazed effort over the bar was more typical of their finishing from half-a-dozen reasonable chances.

+“I’m not disappointed about the performance, I’m happy with it and very proud of my players,” emotional Morocco coach Herve Renard told reporters.

+“As in the first game, we had a lot of chances and I won’t criticize anyone.”

-However, Portugal held out and go on to complete their first-round against Iran while Morocco face Spain, both on June 25.
+Portugal complete their first-round against Iran while Morocco face Spain, both on June 25.

 Reporting by Mitch Phillips; Editing by Christian Radnedge